</> Code Editor { } Code Formatter

 Following these best practices ensures your Python programs handle errors gracefully, remain reliable, and are easier to debug and maintain.

-About This Exercise: Python – Exception Handling (try-except)
+About This Exercise: Python Exception Handling Exercises (try-except)